DerYeger/d3-graph-controller/docs/config/README.md

 Reference the configuration below, which matches the default values.

 ::: tip
-Settings `forces.collision.radiusMultiplier` to a higher value can drastically reduce the number of intersecting edges.
+Settings `simulation.forces.collision.radiusMultiplier` to a higher value can drastically reduce the number of intersecting edges.
 :::

 All `strength` properties can also be functions that receive the subject of the force as a parameter for individual strength.